YahooArchive/omid/README.md

 To read a cell transactionally, the client first checks if the cell has a shadow cell.
 If the commit timestamp of the shadow cell is lower than the start timestamp of the reading transaction, then the client can "see" the cell.
 If there is no shadow cell, the commit table is consulted to find the commit timestamp of the cell.
 If the commit timestamp does not exist in the commit table, then the cell is assumed to below to an aborted transaction.

-There are currently two implementations of the commit table, a hbase implementation and an inmemory implementation.
-The in-memory implementation gives no persistence guarantee and is only useful for benchmarking the TSO.
+There are currently two implementations of the commit table, a HBase implementation and an In-Memory implementation.
+The In-Memory implementation gives no persistence guarantee and is only useful for benchmarking the TSO.

 Quickstart
 ----------